Raraph84/Status-Website/README.md

 The app is composed of 4 resources:

 - Services: The actual services that will be checked by the checker if assigned
-- Checkers: The servers that are checking its assigned services (cannot be created/edited/removed on the panel at the moment, use the database)
+- Checkers: The servers that are checking their assigned services
-- Pages: The pages that can be viewed with the website
+- Pages: The pages that can be viewed from the website
-- Groups: Some groups of services that can be assigned to checkers for them to check (cannot be created/edit/removed on the panel at the moment except assigned/unassigning services, use the database)
+- Groups: Groups of services that can be assigned to checkers

 The services have the current options: